For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. The repayments are automatically docked from graduates' payslips so they don't have to do anything.
 If their pay drops below the current earnings threshold, their repayments also stop.

 To give you an idea of exactly how much your child will be paying on a monthly basis, this table breaks it down by salary.
-Note: This table applies to students from England and Wales only.
+Note: This table applies to students from England who started university in 2023/24 or later only.

 Student Loan repayments based on salary